One of you mentioned in a comment about your pain due to trigeminal neuralgia. You wrote down a link for me to read.

 I knew I’d had trigeminal neuralgia before, but I did not put together the pain I was currently feeling with the past occurrences of trigeminal neuralgia.

 This pain began for me in 1998.
 I’ve had a number of episodes of it over the years.

 In 1998 I had a complete neurological workup after the strange pain would not go away, and that is when it was diagnosed.

 In case you’ve never heard of this, here is what I found on WebMD: Trigeminal neuralgia is an ongoing pain condition that affects certain nerves in your face.
 You might also hear it called “tic douloureux.”

 People who have this condition say the pain might feel like an electric shock, and it can sometimes be intense.

 But I did not take their advice, unfortunately.
-I felt fine and so I went with my then husband to Walmart and we purchased an outdoor swing that seats two.
+I felt fine and so I went with my then-husband to Walmart and we purchased an outdoor swing for the deck.

-Once home, we struggled to get it in the door in order to put it together and then take it to the back yard.
-While trying to get it through the door I lost my hold on it and one corner of the heavy box hit me in the face.
+Once home, we struggled to get it in the door in and take it to the back yard.
+While trying to get it through the door I lost my hold on it.
+One corner of the heavy box hit me in the side of the head.

-That was when the beginning of the trigeminal neuralgia episodes began for me.
+That was when the trigeminal neuralgia episodes began.

 I had just a few medicine bottles to check in my cupboard yesterday after I read the comment.